-(f) Substitutes may only be denied on the basis of perceived higher skill compared to the average skill of rest of the team.
+(f) Substitutes may only be denied on the basis of perceived higher skill compared to the rest of the team.

 (g) Teams may substitute any number of players from their roster or substitute between rounds during a match, so long as they adhere to the previous substitution guidelines.

 (h) If the league-staff sees an abuse of the substitutions rules, they might deny a substitute based on that.
 Such reasons can be - but are not limited to -the following:

 (i) Players effectively playing in two teams

 (ii) Teams boosting their line-up by regular use of substitutes

 (a) The maps in the current season’s regular rotation will be:

 (a) What is a Match?